 [edit]The name Marrakech originates from the Amazigh (Berber) words mur (n) wakush, which means "Land of God".
 It is the third largest city in Morocco after Casablanca and Rabat, and lies near the foothills of the snow-capped Atlas Mountains and a few hours away from the foot of the Sahara Desert.
 Its location and contrasting landscape has made it an enviable destination in Morocco.

-Marrakech is the main tourist destination in Morocco and thus it is also a place where many Moroccans try to become rich fast by ripping off tourists.
+As the country's main tourist destination, Marrakech is where many Moroccans try to become rich fast by ripping off tourists.
 This mentality is so widespread that even Moroccans are now ripped off whenever possible so that they call the city "Marrakech, Arnakech" – which rhymes in French and translates to "Marrakech, Scam" (see Touts and scams below).

 For further information, you may also visit the 1 Marrakech Tourist Information (at a small square at the intersection of Avenue Mohammed V and Rue de Yugoslavie).